St. Clair River

 Great Lakes freighters navigating the lower St. Clair River.
 View is from the U.S. side, looking across to Canada.

-The St. Clair River is a 40.5 mi river in central North America which flows from Lake Huron into Lake St. Clair, forming part of the international boundary between Canada and the United States and between the Canadian province of Ontario and the U.S. state of Michigan.
+The St. Clair River is a 40.5 mi river in eastern North America that flows from Lake Huron into Lake St. Clair, forming part of the international boundary between Canada and the United States and between the Canadian province of Ontario and the U.S. state of Michigan.
 The river is a significant component in the Great Lakes Waterway, whose shipping channels permit cargo vessels to travel between the upper and lower Great Lakes.
-The St. Clair Delta, also called the St. Clair Flats, is the largest freshwater delta in the world.
+The St. Clair Delta is located at the mouth of the St. Clair River where it meets Lake St. Clair and is the largest delta in the Great Lakes system, covering approximately 140 sqmi.

 Location

-The river, which some consider a strait, flows in a southerly direction, connecting the southern end of Lake Huron to the northern end of Lake St. Clair.
-It branches into several channels near its mouth at Lake St. Clair, creating a broad delta region known as the St. Clair Flats.
-Like a strait, the river serves as a narrow strip of water which connects two larger bodies of water.
+The river, which some consider a strait, flows southward, connecting the southern end of Lake Huron to the northern end of Lake St. Clair.
+Near its mouth at Lake St. Clair, it divides into three main channels; the North, Middle, and South Channels, forming the St. Clair Delta, also known as the St. Clair Flats.
+Like a strait, the river functions as a narrow waterway connecting two larger bodies of water.